Online Video Recordings

 Two highlights of the 2004 videoconference are:

-a) Children from the two sides of the videoconference performing One Bucket of Water (Oru kudam thanni), a singing game, collaboratively.
+a) Children from the two sides of the videoconference perform One Bucket of Water (Oru kudam thanni), a singing game, collaboratively: each site contributes a side of the arch.

 To contact Eric Miller,